Storing whisky correctly

 - Aromas change

-- The whisky can "boil" and taste flat.
+- The whiskey can "cook" and taste flat

-- In extreme cold, whisky can become cloudy (reversible).
+- In extreme cold, whiskey can become cloudy (reversible)

 - Condensation can occur